firehydrant/fhcli/readme.md

-    fhcli event --environment "production" "hourly reconciliation task" fhcli event --environment "staging" --identities git=git@github.com/firehydrant/myrepo:a0b0c0d0 "CI build succeeded" fhcli exec --environment "staging" --identities revision=a0a0a0 -- docker build .
+    fhcli event --environment "production" "hourly reconciliation task" fhcli event --environment "staging" --identities git=git@github.com/firehydrant/myrepo:a0b0c0d0 "CI build succeeded" fhcli execute --environment "staging" --identities revision=a0a0a0 -- docker build .

 To configure firehydrant and write a config file (defaults to /tmp/firehydrant.cfg) for subsequent invocations of the tool: